-How do black artists express ideas about identity and contemporary culture?
-This tour looks at works of art from the Mint’s collection by African American artists Kehinde Wiley and Ken West, who challenge us to consider different viewpoints and come to a broader understanding of what it means to be black and male in America.
+How do Black artists express ideas about identity and contemporary culture?
+This tour looks at works of art from the Mint’s collection by African American artists Kehinde Wiley and Ken West.
+Both artists challenge us to consider different viewpoints and come to a broader understanding of what it means to be Black and male in America.
 This tour is 45 minutes.

 The Art of Dining

-It’s 1810.
-Imagine that you’ve just received an invitation to dine with the Duke.
+It’s 1810 and you’ve just received an invitation to dine with the Duke.
 Who will be there?
-Where will you be seated – and what will that say about your social standing?
+Where will you be seated and what will that say about your social standing?
 What foods will be served and in what order?
 Who will you be permitted to speak with while dining?
 This tour explores the Art of Dining in the early 19th century.
-Using pieces from the Mint’s noted collection of late 17th through early 19th century ceramics, your docent will tell stories about the rules of seating, menus, table settings and etiquette of that era.
+Using pieces from the Mint’s noted collection of late 17th- through early 19th-century ceramics, a museum docent will tell stories about the rules of seating, menus, table settings, and etiquette of that era.
 This tour is 60 minutes.

 Highlights of the Mint’s Collection

-The Mint Museum was the first art museum established in North Carolina (1936).
-But before that museum building showcased art, it housed the first branch of the U.S. Mint.
-Hence our name.
-This tour gives a brief history of the museum and then visits both sites as it highlights pieces from the Mint’s diverse collections including Fashion, Decorative Arts, Art of the Ancient Americas, American Art, Modern and Contemporary Art, and Craft + Design.
+The Mint Museum was the first art museum established in North Carolina in 1936, but before that museum building showcased art, it housed the first branch of the U.S. Mint — hence the museum name.
+This tour gives a brief history of the museum and visits both museum locations as it highlights pieces from the Mint’s diverse collections including Fashion, Decorative Arts, Art of the Ancient Americas, American Art, Modern and Contemporary Art, and Craft + Design.
 This tour is 60 minutes.